Skip to main content

 Use this dashboard to:

-• Gain information about Location http zones error responses: percentage of responses by server, percentage of each type of error responses.
+• Gain information about Location HTTP zones error responses: percentage of responses by the server, percentage of each type of error response.

 Nginx Plus Ingress